 Aesthetics: The most significant advantage of Invisalign is its appearance.
 The aligners are made of a clear, nearly invisible plastic material, which makes them much less noticeable than traditional braces.
 This makes Invisalign a great option for people who are self-conscious about their appearance or who don’t want to detract from their smile.

-Faster Treatment Time: The average treatment time for Invisalign is about 12 to 18 months, which is faster than the average treatment time for traditional braces, which is about 2 years.
+Faster Treatment Time: The average treatment time is faster than the average treatment time for traditional braces, which is about 2 years.
 This is because Invisalign aligners use advanced 3D computer imaging technology to precisely map out the movement of your teeth, which helps to speed up the treatment process.

 Improved Oral Health: Invisalign aligners are designed to be taken out to eat and/or brush, which makes oral hygiene easier to maintain.
 This helps to reduce the risk of tooth decay, gum disease, and other oral health problems that can occur with traditional braces.